-A Study of the Cirmtuzumab and Ibrutinib in Patients With B-Cell Lymphoid Malignancies
+A Study of Cirmtuzumab and Ibrutinib in Patients With B-Cell Lymphoid Malignancies

-A Phase 1b/2 Study of the ROR1-Targeting Monoclonal Antibody, Cirmtuzumab, and the Bruton Tyrosine Kinase Inhibitor, Ibrutinib, in Patients With B-Cell Lymphoid Malignancies
+A Phase 1b/2 Study of the ROR1-Targeting Monoclonal Antibody, Cirmtuzumab (UC-961), and the Bruton Tyrosine Kinase Inhibitor, Ibrutinib, in Patients With B-Cell Lymphoid Malignancies

 This is a Phase 1b/2 study to investigate the safety and effectiveness of the investigational drug, cirmtuzumab, when given in combination with ibrutinib in patients with B-cell lymphoid malignancies.
 The Phase 1b will be conducted in two parts (Part 1 and Part 2).
-Part 1 is a dose-finding evaluation of the sequential administration of cirmtuzumab monotherapy followed by cirmtuzumab and ibrutinib combination therapy in previously treated chronic lymphocytic leukemia /small lymphocytic leukemia (CLL/SLL) or mantle cell lymphoma (MCL) subjects who have not received prior Bruton tyrosine kinase (BTK) inhibitor therapy.
+Part 1 is a dose-finding evaluation of the sequential administration of cirmtuzumab monotherapy followed by cirmtuzumab and ibrutinib combination therapy in chronic lymphocytic leukemia /small lymphocytic leukemia (CLL/SLL) or previously treated mantle cell lymphoma (MCL) subjects who have not received prior Bruton tyrosine kinase (BTK) inhibitor therapy.
 Up to 48 subjects will be enrolled in Part 1 to determine the recommended dosing regimen (RDR).
 In Part 2, up to 18 subjects will be enrolled to further evaluate the safety and pharmacology of the cirmtuzumab and ibrutinib combination given at the RDR determined in Part 1 of the study.
-In the Phase 2 (Part 3) portion of the study, approximately 90 subjects with MCL will be randomized to either Arm 1 (cirmtuzumab and ibrutinib) at the RDR or Arm 2 (ibrutinib alone) to evaluate the clinical activity and safety of the two arms.
+In the Phase 2 (Part 3) portion of the study, approximately 90 subjects with CLL/SLL who may have received minimal prior BTK inhibitor therapy will be randomized to either Arm 1 (cirmtuzumab and ibrutinib) at the RDR or Arm 2 (ibrutinib alone) to evaluate the clinical activity and safety of the two arms.

 B-cell Chronic Lymphocytic Leukemia Small Lymphocytic Lymphoma Mantle Cell Lymphoma Chronic lymphocytic leukemia Receptor Tyrosine Kinase-like Orphan Receptor 1 (ROR1) Bruton Tyrosine Kinase (BTK) Lymphoma Leukemia, Lymphoid Leukemia, Lymphocytic, Chronic, B-Cell Lymphoma, Mantle-Cell Cirmtuzumab Ibrutinib Cirmtuzumab plus ibrutinib